dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## CountAlternating
-Create a function `CountAlternating` that counts how many words have alternating vowels and consonants.
+Define a function `CountAlternating` that counts how many words have alternating vowels and consonants.
 For example, "solid" has alternating vowels and consonants, but "read" has two consecutive vowels and "angle" has three consecutive consonants.

 ```
       CountAlternating 'SOLID' 'READ' 'ANGLE'